Coronavirus restrictions continue to loosen this week after a weekend of recreation and protest across US - KVIA

 This is where all 50 states stand on reopening

-Coronavirus has killed 67,682 people in the US and infected more than 1,150,000 others, according to data from Johns Hopkins University.
-But even as the pandemic continues, many people found a spot of positivity over the weekend.

-On Sunday, New York City Mayor Bill de Blasio thanked the New York Police Department and the Parks Department for enforcing social distancing guidelines as well as the agencies that handed out face masks over the weekend as people flocked to reopened parks.
-Outdoor spaces were also open to residents of Pennsylvania and New Jersey.
+Other parts of California are already reopening.
+In Northern California, restaurants, salons, spas, tattoo parlors, shopping malls and gyms will all be open to residents of Yuba and Sutter counties.

-But some would like to see reopenings happen faster.
-Thousands gathered in California over the weekend to protest coronavirus restrictions, leading to 32 arrests at the state’s capitol.
+The state is facing pressure from some protesters to reopen faster: Thousands gathered in California over the weekend to protest coronavirus restrictions, leading to 32 arrests at the state capitol.

-To address concerns over access to enough tests, de Blasio said New York City will produce its own testing kits.
-Partnering with Print Parks, the city is on track to produce 50,000 3D-printed swabs per week, de Blasio said.

-New York State will also address supply concerns by building a purchasing consortium with seven northeast states for medical supplies.
-The partnership hopes to make each state more competitive in the international marketplace when purchasing personal protective equipment, tests and ventilators, Gov. Andrew Cuomo said.
+Coronavirus has killed 67,686 people in the US and infected more than 1,150,000 others, according to data from Johns Hopkins University.

 Kentucky Gov. Andy Beshear told reporters Sunday that the state’s coronavirus cases were “at the worst” plateauing.
 He thanked residents for their social distancing efforts.